Robust Adversarial Learning via Sparsifying Front Ends: Related Work

 \subsubsection{Empirical Defenses}

+One approach to defense is to retrain networks with adversarial examples, which works well if the examples are generated using multi-step attacks such as PGD \cite{madry2017towards}.
+However, this incurs a large computational cost.
+A more fundamental drawback of such an approach is the lack of guarantees of robustness, in contrast to our proposed method.
 Several empirical defenses utilize preprocessing techniques that are implicitly sparsity-based, including JPEG compression \citep{guo2017inputtransform,das2017keeping}, PCA \citep{bhagoji2017dimensionality} and projection onto generative models \citep{ilyas2017robust,samangouei2018defensegan}.
 However many such techniques were found to confer robustness purely by obfuscating gradients necessary for the adversary, and they were successfully defeated by gradient approximation techniques developed in \cite{obfuscated-gradients}.
 In contrast our sparsity-based defense is robust to the attack techniques in \cite{obfuscated-gradients}.
 Overall, the evaluations in such prior work have been purely empirical in nature.
 Our proposed framework, grounded in a locally linear model for neural networks, provides a foundation for systematic pursuit of sparsity-based preprocessing.